Everything we know about the iPhone 7

-Rumours about the iPhone 7 started emerging even before the iPhone 6s was released last September.
+If the last five years are anything to go by, we’ll probably see a new iPhone release this September, and it’s likely to be called the iPhone 7.

-Since then, new rumours have been flowing thick and fast — like a lava flow, constantly moving forward and ploughing through everything in its path.
+iPhone 7 rumors started emerging even before the iPhone 6s was released last September.

-Some of these rumours are more credible than others.
-But one of the latest major leaks is a schematic apparently showing the iPhone 7 design, and it falls in line with a bunch of the iPhone 7 rumours we’ve seen.
+Several other rumors have surfaced since then, and there have been a few fresh ones recently about a special new kind of camera in the iPhone 7 Plus.

 Want to know the latest?
 Here’s everything we’re hearing about the iPhone 7.